An Overview of Relativistic Particle Pushers and their Extension to Arbitrary Order Accuracy: Test cases

 where $\mathbf{\hat{r}}$ is the radial unit vector perpendicular to $\mathbf{\hat{z}}$, and $r$ is the radial distance from the $z$--axis. $L$ is the length scale determining the size of the bottle.
 The fast gyration frequency for a particle in the $z=0$ plane moving with a Lorentz factor of $\gamma_0$ is given by $\omega_c = qB_0/\gamma_0 m$.
 If the initial particle $\mathbf{u}$ is split into $\mathbf{u}_z$ and $\mathbf{u}_{\phi}$, parallel and perpendicular to the $z$--axis, then the Larmor radius of the particle in the $z=0$ plane is given by $r_L = m u_{\phi} / q B_0$.
 For the test, an aspect ratio of $L/r_L = 500$ is chosen and the particle is initialised with $\gamma_0=100$ and a pitch angle of 45$^\circ$, such that $u_x = u_{\phi} = u_z$ and $u_y=0$.
 The starting location of the particle is on the $y$--axis at $y=-r_L$.
 This ensures the centre of the gyromotion is located on the $z$--axis.
 The magnetic moment of the particle is given by $\mu_B = \gamma u_{\perp}^2 / |\mathbf{B}(\mathbf{x})|$.
 The time step is chosen to be $\Delta t = 0.1 T_c = 2\pi/10 \omega_c$.

 The quantities

 measure the errors in total energy and magnetic moment.
 Here $\mu_0 = \mu_B(t=0)$ is the magnetic moment at the start of the simulation.

 The results are summarised in section E of table \ref{tab:error_measures}.
 All integrations schemes, except Vay are found to be energy preserving.
 The Vay scheme exhibits a cumulative energy error over the duration of the ten bounces of $1.390 \times 10^{-3}$.
 The magnetic moment is not expected to be conserved exactly as it is only an adiabatic invariant, and its relative variation is expected to scale as $(r_L / L)^2 = 4\times 10^{-6}$.
 Most of the schemes exhibit errors below this value.
 Surprisingly, the IMP scheme has the largest error in this comparison.
 It should be noted that, in \cite{Ripperda:2018}, the test results presented for the IMP scheme used time steps of $\Delta t \le 1/100 \omega_c$ resulting in over 600 time steps for each fast orbit.
 The large error in the PL scheme is expected because it reduces to first order in the case of a non-constant magnetic field as seen in the previous test.
-ZZ exhibits an error that is three orders of magnitude lower than that of PL, yet not as good as those of LiLF, GH, and GH2 which are compatible with the expected variations of the magnetic moment.
+The errors of LiLF, GH, GH2, and ZZ are compatible with the expected variations of the magnetic moment.